Richy011/fish-tank-guy/README.md

 I then received a notification from GitHub that my project is being deployed and after about 1 minute & a couple of refreshes of the page it was ready and live.

+### To deploy the project locally

+1. I installed the Github Desktop client
+2. Simply clone the Git repository locally

 <a name="credits"></a>
 ### Credits